 Research Agenda on Reducing Inequality

-It means specifying the basis of the inequality—the lines along which outcomes are currently unequal.
-We are interested in inequality on the basis of race, ethnicity, economic standing, and/or immigrant origin status.
+Applicants are encouraged to describe the basis of the inequality—the lines along which outcomes are currently unequal.
+We are interested in inequality on the basis of race, ethnicity, economic standing, and/or immigrant origin status

 Are there youth outcomes in which you are particularly interested?